GetJobber/ruby-style-guide/README.md

     # good
     name = "Bozhidar"
     ```

-  The string literals in this guide are aligned with the first style.

 * <a name="no-character-literals"></a>
   Don't use the character literal syntax `?x`.
 Since Ruby 1.9 it's basically